Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

              name: "max_pressure"
          q2:
            params:
-             expression: "max_pressure > history(max_pressure, relative_index = 1) + 100"
+             expression: "max_pressure - history(max_pressure, relative_index = 1) > 100"
              name: "result"

-In the above example, `q2` will evaluate to true if the maximum value of pressure jumps over 100 units since the last in invocation, possibly indicating that an interesting event inside the simulation occured.
+In the above example, `q2` will evaluate to true if the maximum value of pressure jumps over 100 units since the last in invocation, possibly indicating that an interesting event inside the simulation occurred.